Fkie01/Fkie01/README.md

 - 🔭 I’m currently studying at Bay view high school
 - 🌱 I’m currently learning python and javascript
-- 📫 How to reach me: Some over the rainbow
+- 📫 How to reach me: Canada